Jorycle/Portfolio/README.md

 ***To decode data from an image:***
 1. Select the BMP image you would like to decode in the top file selector.
-2. Press decode, and save a new file when prompted.
+2. Press decode, and save a new file when prompted - make sure you use the same number of bits used when encoding the image.